gerardroche/sublime-phpunit/README.md

 **Running the tests**

-Enable plugin development mode.
-Set `phpunit.development` to `true` and run the command "PHPUnit: Run all Plugin Tests" using the command palette.
+Enable plugin development mode (set `phpunit.development` to `true`) and run the "PHPUnit: Run all Plugin Tests" command from the command palette.
 See the configuration section for more details on configurations.

 ## Changelog